-To gain intuitive insight into how the observed reaction channels -- accompanied by ultrafast electron emission and CTs -- are initiated and evolve from the doubly charged N$_2$Ar dimer, we calculated the corresponding potential energy surfaces (PESs) and traced the possible fragmentation pathways.
-Details on our calculations are provided in the Methods section.
-For [N$_2$Ar]$^{2+}$, charge localization can occur in three distinct configurations: N$_2^{2+}$Ar, N$_2$Ar$^{2+}$, and N$_2^{+}$Ar$^{+}$.
-The high density of electronic states, together with the vibrational and rotational degrees of freedom of N$_2$, produces significant overlap among the PESs of these configurations across a wide range of N$_2$Ar bond lengths and angles.
-This extensive overlap facilitates exceptionally rapid non\-adiabatic CT dynamics, a phenomenon rarely encountered in simpler systems such as Ar$_2$ dimers.
-Selective ionization with X-ray photons of distinct energies enables preparation of specific initial states: removal of an N~1s or Ar~2p electron, followed by Auger decay, generates N$_2^{2+}$Ar states (e.g., $\mathrm{X^1}\,\Sigma_g^+$, a$^3\Pi_u$, $\mathrm{D^1}\,\Sigma_u^+$) or N$_2$Ar$^{2+}$ states (e.g., $\mathrm{^3P}$, $\mathrm{^1D}$, $\mathrm{^1S}$) \cite{Lundqvist_1996, LOWerme_1973}.
-Subsequent intermolecular interactions drive structural evolution of the cluster ion, potentially leading to a nearly linear N$_2$Ar geometry.
+To understand how the observed reaction channels and ultrafast CTs evolve from the doubly charged N$_2$Ar dimer, we calculated the corresponding potential energy surfaces (PESs) and traced possible fragmentation pathways.
+Details of the calculations are in the Methods section.
+For [N$_2$Ar]$^{2+}$, charge localization can occur in three configurations: N$_2^{2+}$Ar, N$_2$Ar$^{2+}$, and N$_2^{+}$Ar$^{+}$.
+The high density of electronic states and the vibrational/rotational degrees of freedom of N$_2$ lead to significant overlap among the PESs over a wide range of N$_2$Ar bond lengths and angles.
+This extensive overlap facilitates the exceptionally rapid nonadiabatic CT dynamics, which is rare in simpler systems like Ar$_2$ dimers.
+Selective ionization using X-ray photons prepares specific initial states: Auger decay following removal of an N~1s or Ar~2p electron generates N$_2^{2+}$Ar (e.g., $\mathrm{X^1}\,\Sigma_g^+$, a$^3\Pi_u$, $\mathrm{D^1}\,\Sigma_u^+$) or N$_2$Ar$^{2+}$ (e.g., $\mathrm{^3P}$, $\mathrm{^1D}$, $\mathrm{^1S}$) states, respectively \cite{Lundqvist_1996, LOWerme_1973}.
+Intermolecular interactions then drive the cluster ion's structural evolution, potentially leading to a nearly linear N$_2$Ar geometry.